Harold M. Shaw: Later films in England, 1920–1922

-Shaw for two years directed a series of dramas and comedies at Stoll.
+For two years, Shaw directed a series of dramas and comedies at Stoll.
 His first for the studio is Kipps (1921), an adaptation of H. G. Wells' 1905 novel.
 During that film's production, Motion Picture News reported that Shaw went on location for one day to the prestigious Savoy Hotel in central London and "took over the lounge and grill room" of the building to shoot scenes.
 It was further reported that H. G. Wells himself was present at that filming, which occurred during the hotel's less-congested hours between "midnight until seven in the morning".
 Kipps was another critical and commercial success for Shaw, who completed at Cricklewood and on location in various English counties at least six more films for Stoll: The Woman of His Dream (1921); A Dear Fool (1921); General John Regan (1921); False Evidence (1922); The Wheels of Chance (1922), another adaptation of a work by Wells; and Love and a Whirlwind (1922).